 12. The City shall review and revise as necessary the aesthetic guidelines of the Historic Design Ordinance.

 Responsibility:

 City Council Development Services Department

 Time Frame:

 FY 91-92

-13. The City shall establish an Appearance Review Committee composed of representatives of the public, business, government, and other groups and shall adopt standards and procedures for review of commercial and multi-family projects.
+13. The City shall establish an Appearance Review Committee composed of representation public, business, government, and other groups and shall adopt standards and procedure review of commercial and multi-family projects.

 Responsibility:

 City Council

 Time Frame:

 FY 90-91